luca-castellazzi/Computer-Graphics_project_2020-2021/README.md

 The goal of the project is the implementation of an Endless Flying-Ring-Chaser Game using JavaScript, including different light styles and reflection effects.

-With this project, we obtained a mark of 30/30 in the exam, considering also the assignments given throughout the course.
+With this project, we obtained a mark of 30/30 in the exam, considering also the assignments given throughout the course

 ## How to Play